Skip to content

 Examples:

-Add entries to default arrays
+Add entries to default option

 lnms config:set bad_if.+ voip-null